 Researching Rural & Behavioral Health

-The Center for Health Outcomes and Population Research fosters a collaborative and supportive environment to build capacity and work towards improving the health of patients and communities through the use of unique data-driven techniques in rural areas of the Midwest.
+The Center for Health Outcomes and Population Research fosters a collaborative and supportive environment to build capacity and work toward improving the health of patients and communities using unique data-driven techniques in rural areas of the Midwest.

 How We’re Funded

 What We Research

-The level of health disparities in our region, coupled with the remote nature of our rural communities, calls for development of a community and population health research center with a focus on rural populations.
+The level of health disparities in our region, coupled with the remote nature of our rural communities, calls for the development of a community and population health research center with a focus on rural populations.
 The center has expertise in: